Religious Life at USC

 All are welcome to any and all sessions

 All members of the university community are welcome to drop in for all or part of each session.
-The sessions will be led by practitioners of a variety of forms of meditation.
+A brief introduction to basic mindfulness practice starts each session.
 At least 20 minutes will be devoted to silence.

 Watch this short video on "grounding meditation" by Antonia Blumberg, USC Interfaith Council member (graduated 2012)

 A SHORT INTERFAITH GUIDE TO MEDITATION PRACTICES

 Jim Garrison, retired head of the Fine Arts Department at Crystal Springs Uplands School, is a member and meditation teacher at College Heights Church, UCC, in San Mateo, CA.

 Rev. Jim Burklo is the Associate Dean of Religious Life at USC.
 He is an ordained United Church of Christ pastor, and is the author of the books Open Christianity and Birdlike and Barnless.